kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 Because a nomination is held only in memory, removing it when a preemptor is deleted or its `nominatedNodeName` is cleared or changed does not produce a `ResourceClaim` event in the API server.
-Instead, `dynamicresources` registers a `QueueingHint` for nominated-pod removal/update events and checks the nomination's victim `ResourceClaim`s in its local informer cache: if the victim claims already have `Status.Allocation == nil` (i.e. t3 has already passed, so no future `ResourceClaim` deallocation event will arrive), the `QueueingHint` returns `Queue` to wake unschedulable pods that were blocked by the held capacity; if the victim claims still have `Status.Allocation != nil` (before t3), it returns `QueueSkip` so those pods remain in the unschedulable queue until the `ResourceClaim` deallocation event at t3 wakes them.
+Just as the scheduler emits a synthetic `EventAssignedPodDelete` when a pod nomination is removed to mimic an assigned pod deletion, `RemoveNominatedPod` emits a synthetic `ResourceClaim` update event (mimicking deallocation of the nominated `AllocationResult`s) to the scheduling queue when the node's tracked victim claims already have `Status.Allocation == nil` (after t3), allowing `dynamicresources`'s existing `ResourceClaim` `QueueingHint` (`isSchedulableAfterClaimChange`) to wake unschedulable pods that were blocked by the held capacity.
+Before t3, while the victim claims still have `Status.Allocation != nil`, no synthetic event is needed because the real `ResourceClaim` deallocation event at t3 will wake those pods.

 Nominations are held in memory in the `dynamicresources` plugin and are keyed by the preemptor's pod UID.
 They are not persisted; see [Risks and Mitigations](#risks-and-mitigations).

 A claim nomination is distinct from, but paired with, the pod's `nominatedNodeName`.
-The latter is an API field recording which node the scheduler intends to place the pod on; the former is scheduler-local state recording which DRA capacity on that node is being held for it and which victim claims it is waiting on.
+The latter is an API field recording which node the scheduler intends to place the pod on; the former is scheduler-local state recording which DRA capacity on that node is being held for the preemptor (alongside the per-node record of victim claims being deallocated on that node).
 A claim nomination never exists without a corresponding `nominatedNodeName`.

-A nomination serves two purposes: it holds the promised capacity for the preemptor, and it defers any further preemption by that pod while its victim claims are still being reclaimed.
+Together, the preemptor's claim nomination and the node's tracked victim claims serve two purposes: they hold the promised capacity for the preemptor, and they defer any further preemption by a pod nominated on that node while its victim claims are still being reclaimed.
 The subsections below cover the first, then how it composes with the preemption simulation, then the second.

 #### Holding capacity for the preemptor